PatchNR: Learning from Very Few Images by Patch Normalizing Flow Regularization: Introduction

-In this paper, we propose to use a regularizer which incorporates a normalizing flow (NF) learned on image patches.
+In this paper, we propose to use a regularizer which incorporates a normalizing flow (NF) learned on small image patches, usually of size $6\times 6$.
 NFs were introduced in \cite{dinhrnvp,varinfNF}, see also \cite{RH2021} for its continuous counterpart.
-In contrast to other generative models as GANs \cite{gangoodfellow} or VAEs \cite{kingmaautoenc}, NFs allow an explicit density evaluation of the estimated probability distribution.
+They build upon invertible neural networks and allow for explicit density evaluation.
+Our PatchNR consists of a NF which is trained to approximate the distribution of patches.
+As the structure of small patches is usually much simpler than those of whole images, it appears that their approximation is more accurate.
 Moreover, as a large data base of patches can be extracted from few images, we require only a very small amount of training images.
-Further, the structure of small patches is usually much simpler than those of whole images, so that their approximation appears to be more accurate.
-Once our patchNR, is learned, we use the negative log likelihood of all patches of the unknown image $x$ as regularizer in \eqref{eq_variational} for its reconstruction.
-Indeed we will prove that \eqref{eq_variational} can be obtained by a MAP approach.
+Once the patchNR is learned, we use the negative log likelihood of all patches as regularizer in \eqref{eq_variational} for its reconstruction.
+Indeed we will prove that our model can be obtained by a maximum a posteriori (MAP) approach.
 Since the regularizer is only specific to the considered image class, but not to the inverse problem, it can be applied for different forward operators as, e.g., for low-dose CT and limited-angle CT without additional training.
-This is in contrast to supervised methods as FBP+UNet, where the network has to be trained for each new forward operator separately.
-Further, if a possibly small set of supervised training data is available, its use might be of great advantage.
-Therefore, we generalize our approach to conditional patchNRs imposing some knowledge from the corrupted image.
-Note that the training with very few supervised images was also considered in few-shot learning, see \cite{WYKN2020} for an overview.
+This is in contrast to data-based methods as FBP+UNet, where the network has to be trained for each new forward operator separately.

-We demonstrate by numerical examples that our patchNR admits high quality results for unsupervised superresolution, deconvolution, low-dose and limited-angle CT and it is even close to state-of-the-art results in supervised learning.
+We demonstrate by numerical examples that our patchNR admits high quality results for low-dose and limited-angle CT as well as superresolution.
+Moreover, we combine patchNRs with ideas from internal learning to perform superresolution on natural images without any training data.
+Internal learning \cite{GBI2009,SCI2018} is based on the observation that the patches within natural images are self-similar across the scales.
+In our case, this leads to the idea to train the patchNR on the low-resolution observation instead of a dataset of training images.
+We demonstrate on the BSD68 dataset that zero-shot superresolution with patchNRs outperforms comparable methods including the original ZSSR paper by \cite{SCI2018}.
+Finally, let us mention that recent works have explored meta-learning for efficient one gradient step reconstruction \cite{Soh_2020_CVPR}, applications to light field superresolution \cite{Cheng_2021_CVPR} and CT superresolution \cite{ct_zero}.